ASA Adjudication on Winning Deals Ltd

 Number of complaints:

-The complainant, who had purchased the product, challenged whether the efficacy claims were misleading and could be substantiated.
+The complainant challenged whether the claims that the advertised product could start a car engine were misleading and could be substantiated.

 CAP Code (Edition 12)

 Winning Deals submitted three test reports, which they believed substantiated the claims that the advertised product could start a car engine.
 They also sought advice from a mechanical engineer with specific automotive experience.
 The engineer commented that the device could always be connected to the cigarette lighter socket or accessory power point.
 They said that current would always flow from the Jumpstar to a car battery due to the difference in voltages.
 They further said the circuit tested by Intertek represented a typical car electrical circuit and proved that Jumpstar would provide adequate charge to a flat battery in 15 minutes.
 Furthermore, they believed it was not necessary to test the product on multiple vehicles.

 Winning Deals also provided comments from a motor vehicle wholesaler.
 The wholesaler acknowledged that a battery that had been discharged for many weeks would require a longer charge with a mains charger.
 However, they believed the average motorist would find the Jumpstar provided sufficient charge into the vehicle's battery to allow them to start the engine within 15 minutes.

 The ASA noted the ad stated that the advertised product could restart a car engine within a period of 10 to 15 minutes.
 We considered that in order to substantiate that claim, we would need to see evidence that demonstrated the product could restart an engine in under-15 minutes, in a representative sample of vehicles.

 We noted the engineer's comments that the design of the product would ensure the car battery was charged by the Jumpstar.
 We also noted the wholesaler echoed that belief.
 However, we considered that, in isolation, those opinions were not sufficient to support the efficacy claims.